chandukasturi/Machine_Learning/README.txt

 K-NN Regressor.ipynb : This file contains the python implementation of myLWR()

-hw1_report: This file consists of the entire summarization of the results acquired by the above python codes.
+Report: This file consists of the entire summarization of the results acquired by the above python codes.

 Execution of the above files